trynthink/scout/docs/analysis_approach.rst

 .. __: http://www.raponline.org/wp-content/uploads/2016/05/rap-neme-residentialefficiencyretrofits-2011-05.pdf
 .. __: http://www.rmi.org/Knowledge-Center/Library/2010-11_WholeBuildingRetrofits

    * _`ECM diffusion` into baseline markets is modeled under technical potential and maximum adoption potential scenarios.
-In both cases, the available market portion is entirely captured by ECMs (e.g., no competed stock remains with a “business-as-usual” technology). [#]_ The primary difference between the two scenarios is in how they define competed stock for the first year of ECM market entry:
+In both cases, the available market portion is entirely captured by ECMs (e.g., no competed stock remains with a "business-as-usual" technology). [#]_ The primary difference between the two scenarios is in how they define competed stock for the first year of ECM market entry:

       * in the technical potential case, an ECM competes for all new and existing stock in its market entry year, while
       * in the maximum adoption potential scenario, an ECM competes for all new stock and existing stock that is up for retrofit or replacement in its market entry year.

-   * Under these two scenarios, the portions of a baseline market that are captured by an ECM never return to a “business-as-usual” technology option.
+   * Under these two scenarios, the portions of a baseline market that are captured by an ECM never return to a "business-as-usual" technology option.
 In a technical potential case, this means the complete market saturation an ECM secures upon market entry is sustained across the entire projection period.
    * Because baseline markets are comprised mostly of existing stock (typically 97% or more in each year) and existing stock retrofit rates are low (less than 2% in each year), the market diffusion of an ECM in a maximum adoption potential scenario is mostly driven by existing stock replacement rates.
 As shown in the maximum adoption scenario results of :numref:`ecm-diffusion-example`, replacement of technologies with short lifetimes yields immediate market saturation for an ECM (:numref:`ecm-diffusion-example`\ a) and no difference between the technical potential and maximum adoption potential scenario results, while replacement of technologies with moderate to long lifetimes yields more gradual diffusion of an ECM into its baseline market (:numref:`ecm-diffusion-example`\ b and :numref:`ecm-diffusion-example`\ c).

 .. _ecm-diffusion-example: